AnyBody/anybody-tutorial/Muscle_modeling/lesson2.rst

 some of the values.

 The first thing we shall try is to make the muscle bulge.
 We do this by setting the value of the Bulge variable to 1.
-What this transates to is to make the muscle bulging proportional to the force in the muscle:
+What this translates to is to make the muscle bulging proportional to the force in the muscle:

 .. code-block:: AnyScriptDoc